jacobstr/crusher/README.md

 utilized by the corresponding [worker](https://github.com/jacobstr/reserver).

-I was originally running this thing on a Raspberry PI under my couch, but I'm a Cloud enthusiast now (I guess 🙄 ) and thougt it'd be a good hobby project.
+I was originally running this thing on a Raspberry PI under my couch, but I'm a Cloud enthusiast now 🙄 and thought it'd be a good hobby project.

 # Development